 The default authority to change or delete this report map.

 Individual user authorities to the map can be managed by means of the IBM CHGFCNUSG command or CoolSpools' WRKREGFNC.
-The function controlling authority to use a report-to-Excel map is where nnnnnnnn is the internal map identifier, which is displayed by DSPRPTXL.
+The function controlling authority to use a report-to-Excel map is :